-name (string) Name of item for use in the plot legend (string) I talle of Item for also in the prot regent
+name (string) Name of item for use in the plot legend

 Notes on performance:

 Plotting lines with the default single-pixel width is the fastest available option.
 For such lines, translucent colors (alpha < 1) do not result in a significant slowdown.